RoboPhred/cultist-autofill/readme.md

 Download the latest release [here](https://github.com/RoboPhred/cultist-autofill/releases/).

+# Compatibility

+Version 1.0.0 of this mod is compatible with Cultist Simulator version `2020.8.a.3`.

 ## Usage

 With a situation window open, press `R`.
 This will cause the mod to look at each empty slot, move in any matching cards it can find.
 Cards will be searched based on